dkharazi/oldnotes/basic_statistics/06_bias_variance_tradeoff.md

                 - Flaws in determing the best way to measure some variable of interest
                         - Example: we may correctly measure some imperfect proxy for what we're really interested in, but will still receive poor accuracies, since we are measuring an imperfect proxy to begin with
 2. Variance
-        - Variance of an estimator is associated with testing/cross-validation error
+        - Variance of an estimator can be adjusted, specifically by observing the testing/cross-validation error
-        - High testing error/variance leads to overfitting
+        - Low bias and high variance leads to overfitting
         - Variance is caused by overall sampling error or mistaking noise for signal during the training portion of our modeling process
+	- Hyper-parameter tuning
         - Specific sources of variance include:
                 - A lack of testing/overall data (overall sampling error)
                 - Too many features in our training data